alexrudall/rails-ai-book/README.md

-# Syntax
+# RailsAI

-Syntax is a [Tailwind UI](https://tailwindui.com) site template built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).
+Welcome to the RailsAI Github repo!
+Feel free to open issues and PRs.
+Thank you for your contributions.

 ## Getting started

-To get started with this template, first install the npm dependencies:
+To get started with the book, first install the npm dependencies:

 ```bash
 npm install